-National depository programs similar to the FDLP exist outside the US as well, such as the Canadian Depository Services Program, 532 which exists to "provide Depository Libraries with free and ready access to the printed and electronic documents and other information products of the federal government, in partnership with Government of Canada departments and agencies."
-533 The Canadian Program consists of more than 800 libraries in Canada and abroad; fewer than 100 of these libraries are located outside Canada, including about 30 participating libraries in the United States.
+National depository programs similar to the FDLP exist outside the US as well, such as the Canadian Depository Services Program, which exists to "provide Depository Libraries with free and ready access to the printed and electronic documents and other information products of the federal government, in partnership with Government of Canada departments and agencies."
+The Canadian Program consists of more than 800 libraries in Canada and abroad; fewer than 100 of these libraries are located outside Canada, including about 30 participating libraries in the United States.
 Libraries in this Program are categorized either as Full Depository Libraries, Selective Depository Libraries, or Map Depository Libraries.
 The 51 Full Depositories (all within Canada, with the exception of the British Library) are selected by the DSP and the National Library of Canada, and receive all Government of Canada publications distributed through the Program (in English, French, or both, depending on their user population) and "commit to preserving and maintaining a permanent collection of Government of Canada publications, and to providing inter-library loan service for some material no longer available from other sources."
 Selective Depositories, on the other hand, select materials at the item level from a weekly checklist of publications, and "commit to preserving and maintaining them for at least 5 years," while Map Depositories "receive topographic and geological printed maps and other cartographic products ... and have qualified map librarians on staff and the equipment and facilities for storing and consulting printed maps."
 The DSP faces several challenges similar to those faced by the FDLP, including working to effectively balance print and electronic materials within the Program, integrating all appropriate government publications into dissemination and preservation infrastructures, and raising awareness of library services.
-The description of the program in the program is a service of the program of the program in the program in the program is a service of the program of the program is a program of the pro

 Depository programs also exist at the international level; the Dag Hammarskjold Library of the United Nations Secretariat in New York (not a "government," but discussed here among its closest correlate programs) coordinates the United Nations Depository Library System, distributing "United Nations documents and publications to users around the world through its depository library system," a network of "more than 400 depository libraries in over 140 countries" (including almost 50 libraries in the United State).
-536 These libraries pay a modest annual fee to participate in this program, and generally receive a "regular deposit" of an established set of UN publications or a "print plus deposit" of this set of materials plus a complement of other specified materials, although libraries are free to select to receive only a desired subset of these deposited materials.
-In both cases, libraries may choose to substitute online access via the Official Document System for hard copy distribution of materials.
+These libraries pay a modest annual fee to participate in this program, and generally receive a "regular deposit" of an established set of UN publications or a "print plus deposit" of this set of materials plus a complement of other specified materials, although libraries may choose to substitute online access via the Official Document System for hard copy distribution of materials.
 These materials must be made freely available to the public, and although libraries may choose to deaccession materials in certain specified categories, "the essence of the collection as a record of United Nations activities from the date of designation to the present must be preserved."
 In addition to maintaining and supporting access to the public locally and via interlibrary loan, UN depository libraries are encouraged to organize activities regularly to raise awareness of these materials.